valeriepatu9/ece-devops-2020-fall/PROJECT.md

 ### 5. Make container orchestration using Docker Compose

-1. Create a `docker-compose.yml` file with that will start your application
+1. Create `docker-compose.yml` file that will start your application

 ### 6. Make docker orchestration using Kubernetes